 Winter Goat Health Tips

-Earlier this week, we talked about how to keep your chickens safe in the winter, but they're not the only ones who need some special attention.
-If you're keeping goats, they need some TLC too in order to stay happy, healthy, and strong through the cold months.
+Earlier this week, we talked about how to keep your chickens safe in the winter, but they're not the only ones who need special attention.
+If you're keeping goats, they need a little TLC too, in order to stay happy, healthy, and strong through the cold months.
 We've assembled some important information you need to have for your herd's health so you can tuck them in bed at night in confidence!

 Despite the fact that goats are extremely hardy and many come from rugged regions, don't count on them to find their own shelter or to be safe in extreme weather.
 Goats need a proper house for protection from predators, and in the winter, it needs extra insulation to keep them warm.
-Goat houses should be properly ventilated to prevent mold and mildew growth and avoid buildups of gases from their urine and droppings, and they should also lock securely to keep predators out -- and goats in.
+Goat houses should be properly ventilated to prevent mold and mildew growth and to avoid buildups of gases from urine and droppings.
+They should also lock securely to keep predators out -- and goats in.

 Make sure your goats have a large hay supply in the winter, along with extra grain rations.
 Their bodies need the extra calories to stay warm, and working on the digestion of their extra food will also generate warmth.
 Furthermore, goats like hot water -- yes, you read that right -- in the winter months to maintain urinary tract health.
 Use a heated water bucket to maintain a steady supply and clean it regularly so the water is fresh.

 Dry bedding is critical.
 Make sure the straw or sawdust in your goat house is thick and changed regularly (it makes fantastic composting and mulching material).
 While your goats may wander around outside or in a partially sheltered area during the day, they need a dry, warm place to bed down at night.
 Some goat handlers like to install wooden pallets under the bedding to elevate it so urine and droppings fall below, getting the goats up off a potentially wet and soiled floor.